neondatabase/website/content/docs/guides/logical-replication-postgres.md

 With your publication created, you're now ready to configure subscribers that will receive the data changes from this publication.

-## Configure PotgreSQL as a subscriber
+## Configure PostgreSQL as a subscriber

 A subscriber is a destination that receive data changes from your publications.

-Subscribers can range from external Postgres instances to a variety of data services and platforms, each serving different roles within your data infrastructure.

 This section describes how to configure a subscription on a standalone Postgres instance to a publication on defined on your Neon database.
 After the subscription is defined, the destination Postgres instance will able to receive data changes from the publication defined on your Neon database.